bambooSocks/agile_project/README.md

 # Remote Container Management System - Group H
 ## Purpose
 This software was implemented for a final project assignment for course  [02160 Agile Object-oriented Software Development](https://kurser.dtu.dk/course/2019-2020/02160 "course link").
-The development of the project was wholly based on agile principles, meaning the Maven Build-in tool along with its dependencies is used for automatic testing and continuous integration.
+The development of the project was almost entirely based on agile principles, meaning the Maven Build-in tool along with its dependencies is used for automatic testing and continuous integration.

-This purpose of this software is to create a common point interaction between logistics companies and their clients.
-The services which are intended to be used are shipping cargo from one location to another (an example of a such logistic company could be A. P. Moller-Maersk).
+The purpose of this software is to create a common point of interaction between logistics companies and their clients.
+The services which are intended to be used are shipping cargo from one location to another (an example of such a logistic company could be A. P. Moller-Maersk).
 By using this software the clients will have the possibility to requests journeys for shipping their cargo and the logistics companies will be able to administer and monitor a container within a journey.
-As an extra functionality to the system, we allowed multiple logistics company to register for our system.
+As an extra functionality to the system, we allowed multiple logistics companies to register for our system.
 This was mostly due to the fact that we treat our software as a usable product, which could have multiple buyers.

 ## Implemented Features: